j-p-d-e-v/kafru/README.md

 ## Features

-- **Task Queueing**: Manage and execute tasks asynchronously with support for complex workflows.
+- **Task Registry**: Manage and organize a collection of structs designed for task execution.
-- **Cron Scheduling**: Schedule tasks using cron expressions for recurring or one-time jobs.
+- **Scheduler**: Utilize cron-based scheduling to define when tasks are pushed to the queue, with options to set start and end times.
+- **Queue**: Maintain a list of tasks awaiting execution.
+- **Worker**: Execute tasks from the queue, referencing the task registry to determine the appropriate struct for each task.
-- **SurrealDB Integration**: Store and manage task queues, schedules, and performance metrics using SurrealDB.
+- **SurrealDB Integration**: Store and manage scheduling details, queue information, and metrics using SurrealDB.

-- **Metrics Tracking**: Track the number of tasks in the queue and the number of threads.
+---

 ## Installation